 This course is a study of medical terminology and abbreviations.
 There is emphasis on how medical terms are used documenting and reporting patient care procedures.
-This will also highlight allied health care careers and the program requirements for each program as well as job opportunities.
-Three lecture hours per week.
+This will also highlight allied health care careers and the program

 Occupational Therapy Assistant Technology (OTA)